-What you must pay when Services that are covered for you vou get these services Podiatry services Covered services include: \$30 copayment for Medicarecovered services • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
-Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies 20% coinsurance for all Devices (other than dental) that replace all or part of a body part or function.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you vou get these services Podiatry services Covered services include: \$30 copayment for Medicarecovered services Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs 🍑 Prostate cancer screening exams There is no coinsurance.
+For men aged 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
+Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies\ Devices (other than dental) that replace all or part of a body 20% coinsurance for all part or function.
 These include but are not limited to: Medicare-covered devices colostomy bags and supplies directly related to colostomy and related supplies. care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

-Pulmonary rehabilitation services
+Pulmonary rehabilitation services\